 4. Vinology

 Vinology is the project of sommelier Pilar Oltra, who grew up among vineyards in Mendoza (Argentina).
-When he started, ten years ago, he wanted to delve into wine culture, but had not turned it into a space of his own until 2022, when he opened a store in the salamanca neighborhood.
-In addition to the wine bar, there are workshops, themed tastings and even wine sessions with live music.
+When she started, ten years ago, she wanted to delve into wine culture, but had not turned it into a space of her own until 2022, when she opened a place in the Salamanca neighborhood.
+In addition to wine bar, here there are workshops, thematic tastings and even wine sessions with live music.

 📍 Calle del Conde de Aranda, 11 (Salamanca district)